BerkeleyLab/Zest/README.md

 ## Artwork/Gerbers

 Created by Kathy Pham at SLAC using PADS.
-Latest is 20170519.
+The latest version is from May 19, 2017.
 The PADS design imports the netlist exported from this gschem design.
-These PADS files are _not_ kept in this git repository, but their SHA256 signatures are kept in the [layout_20170519.sha256sum](layout_20170519.sha256sum) file in this directory.
+These PADS pcb file is in the top directory in this repository (`PC-379-396-15-C02_DIGITIZER BOARD.pcb`) and the gerbers are in the `gerbers` directory.

 QR-code serial-number overlay Gerbers are generated with `qr_gen.py`.

 ## BOM

+The BOM is also in the top directory in this repository (`PC-379-396-15-C02_DIGITIZER BOARD_XY.xlsx`).
-Get a copy of the `PC-379-396-15-C02_DIGITIZER BOARD_XY.xlsx` file exported from the PADS design reference above, and place it in this directory.
+This file was exported from the PADS design referenced above.

-Then `make merged_xy.csv` to merge the actual orderable part numbers (kept here in the parts.data file) and get a usable xy assembly file for fabrication.
+If you run `make merged_xy.csv`, you can merge the actual orderable part numbers (kept here in the parts.data file) and get a usable xy assembly file for fabrication.

 ## Plastic Cover